-SCHEDULE A-G ·
+CHEDULE A-C

-only if you need additional y acquirea (or e. xpected to be e acquirea) by the beneficiary.
+Use only if you need additional space to report property acquired (or e. xpected to be e acquired) b y the beneficiary.

-ox if this is a supplemental filin g 🔲
+Check b ox if this is a supplemental filing

 Part 1.
 General Information

-1 Decedent's name 2 Decedent's SSN 2 Decedent's SSN 3 Beneficiary's name 4 Beneficiary's TIN

-5 Executo or's name 6 Executor's pl or's phone no.
+Decedent's name 2 Decedent's SSN 3 Beneficiary's name 4 Beneficiary's TIN 6 Executor's phone no.

-7 Executo or's address

-x 13 0-200200000000000000000000000000000000 SERVICES CONTROL CONTR

 Part 2.
-Information on Prope erty Acquired
+Information on Property Acquired

-Α В С D E
+Α Į. 3 С D E

-Item No. (continue from previous page) Description of property acquired number where reported on the d Generation-Skipping Transfer) T interest in the property Did this asset increase estate tax liability?
+Item No. (continue from previous page) number where reported on the deceder Generation-Skipping Transfer) Tax Ret he decedent and the Schedule and item nt's Form 706, United States Estate (and urn.
+If the beneficiary acquired a partial ate the interest acquired here.
+Did this asset increase estate tax liability?
 (Y/N) Valuation Date Estate Tax Value (in U.S. dollars)

-3eneficiaries: cedent named above.
+Notice to B eneficiaries: 200

+Retain 1014(f) ve received this schedule to inform yethis schedule for tax reporting pur applies, requiring the consistent reports ad/or consult a tax professional. ou of the value of pro poses.
+If the propert perty you receivy increased the ved from the exestate tax liab oility, Internal F Revenue Code section